 - The sale of things of value that are not physical products.
 Examples are travel, home rentals, guide services, personal services, and tutoring.

 - Sales of gift cards, gift certificates, and coupon books.

 - Membership drives and other fundraising activities that do not involve the exchange of merchandise or that include merchandise premiums of a much lower value than the donation or membership amount.

-- Sales of advertising that does not involve exchanges of merchandise or goods.
+- Sales of advertising not involving exchanges of merchandise or goods.

 And here is an important note: nonprofit organizations generally need a seller’s permit if they make sales of goods or merchandise in California.
 This is true even if the sales are not taxable.
-In limited instances, when the organization makes sales only occasionally, we can issue a temporary seller’s permit.
+In limited instances, when the organization makes sales only occasionally, they can get a temporary seller’s permit.
 For more details, check out this awesome resource from the Board of Equalization.
-And if you’re wondering what an unrelated business income is, check out our previous article.